 Don't Speak For Others Disrespectfully

 When having a civil discussion, something that can cause friction is attempting to speak for someone else by saying something like, “Everyone knows you’re doing it wrong!”.
-You can only speak for yourself, and to try and put words in other people’s mouths will only serve to damage your credibility and cause further problems with people who perhaps don't like you quoting them.
+You can only speak for yourself, and trying to put words in other people’s mouths will only damage your credibility and cause further problems with people who perhaps don't like you quoting them.

 Compromise If You Need To Within The Workplace

 From time to time, you’ll encounter an issue that’s not black and white, meaning that you might both be right or that there’s a stalemate.
 On these occasions, there’s no reason why you can’t compromise in order to reach a general agreement.
 Compromise is another of the interpersonal skills you’ll need to be a modern professional for this very reason.

 Boost Your Personal Development With OCA Online Learning

 Being able to respectfully disagree with something you’ll need to master if you want success in the professional world.
 The good news is that working on them is easier than ever, thanks to our video-based CPD-accredited short courses online like our Conflict Management Certificate.

 Offering a next-level learning experience, the content we offer is created in collaboration with top industry experts and transcends text-based courses.
 Watch our Student Study Demo to see exactly what we’re talking about and what sets us apart from our competition.